gracechin/abaculator/README.md

 ### To deploy

-The project is builts via `npm run build` command.
+The project is hosted using [Github Pages](https://pages.github.com/).
+A deployment SSH key (a.k.a [deploy key](https://github.com/marketplace/actions/github-pages-action#%EF%B8%8F-create-ssh-deploy-key)) was used for authentication.

 ## Implementation notes